ChristopheHvd/agent_commercial/README.md

 3. Retrieve client information.
 4. Check room availability.
 5. Create or update the reservation.
-6. Generate a quote.
+6. Generate a quote (or invoice if applicable).
-7. Draft and output a professional email reply in French, confirming availability and including the quote link.
+7. Draft and output a professional email reply in French, confirming availability and including the quote or invoice link.

 ✅ **Output:**
 A structured JSON containing the final email ready to be sent to the client.